MicrosoftDocs/Viva/Viva/glint/setup/program-summary-setup-lifecycle.md

 6. Select **I want to filter all active employees by these populations.**
 7. Select **+ New Population** and find the respective attribute value from your user data, such as "Hire Date" for Onboarding or "Termination Date" for an Exit survey.
 8. Set the date range for your distribution list window.
-9. Add additional filters if the distribution should only go to a select population.
+9. Add more filters if the distribution should only go to a select population.
 10. If the survey should include Inactive employees (Exit surveys), be sure the "Include Inactive Employees" box is marked.
 11. Select **Save Changes** and align to your respective Employee Life Cycle survey program.